 The State of Florida is what we refer to as an “Income Cap” state.
 This means that the state has an income limit for people seeking Medicaid.
 Florida’s Medicaid rules are very inflexible.
 An individual whose income exceeds the maximum allowable amount per month (even if only by one dollar) is not eligible for Medicaid.

-But its not all bad news…the state does recognize that there are many people like Grandma who may have very few assets but high income.
+But it’s not all bad news…the state does recognize that there are many people like Grandma who may have very few assets but high income.
 For these people (and Grandma), Federal Law authorizes the use of a Qualified Income Trust (QIT) to deal with the excess income to make Grandma eligible for Medicaid.
-A Qualified Income Trust?
-What is that?
-How does it work?

 A QIT is a special type of Trust that must be prepared by an attorney.
 It deals only with the applicant’s income and must be set up and “funded” before Medicaid approval.
 Any income deposited into the QIT is excluded from the Medicaid eligibility determination.
 The QIT is like any other trust in that it is made up of three parts, Grantor, Trustee, Beneficiary.
 So how then does it work?